Ross65536/FEUP-LPOO/README.md

 * **Play Button** - The play button takes the user to the game mode choice menu where the user has to pick the mode to play.
 * **High Score** - The high score button menu shows the max user score of both game modes.(Not Yet Implemented)
 * **Settings** - The settings opens a settings window, it allows the user to change the game settings.
-* **about** - This button shows meta information regarding the application, should contain credits and mention image creators for copyright reasons.
+* **About** - This button shows meta information regarding the application, should contain credits and mention art creators for copyright reasons.
 (Not Yet Implemented)

 #### Play Menu